de4a-eu/de4a-connector-mock/README.md

 - (until [de4a-commons](https://github.com/de4a-wp5/de4a-commons) is on maven central) install the [de4a-commons](https://github.com/de4a-wp5/de4a-commons) project locally.
 - ``mvn clean package`` to build and package into a runnable jar.

+To build a war instead build and package with the `war` profile `mvn clean package -P war`

 **Deployment**

 The project is deployed at https://de4a-dev-mock.egovlab.eu